fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-03-29-dependabot-and-merge-queues.md

 !!! example "Execution examples"

     ```bash
-    # Merge PRs that successfully passed CI
+    # Merge open PRs that successfully passed CI
-    ./dependabot-merge.sh --search "status:success"
+    ./dependabot-merge.sh --search "is:open status:pending"

-    # Merge PRs that successfully passed CI and are categorized as developer dependencies
+    # Merge open PRs that successfully passed CI and are categorized as developer dependencies
-    ./dependabot-merge.sh --search "status:success chore(deps-dev) in:title "
+    ./dependabot-merge.sh --search "is:open status:pending chore(deps-dev) in:title"
     ```

-    See `gh pr list --help` for more examples and help on `--search`.
+    See `gh pr list --help` for more examples and help on `--search`, and see the [official docs here on `status:pending`](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-commit-status).

 !!! note "My dependabot setup"